 School for dental assistant students covers a variety of topics, including how to clean and prepare dental equipment.
 During dental assistant training, students can also learn how to monitor supplies, communicate with patients, and complete insurance documents.

 Dental Assistant training in Michigan – School Experience

 These five steps can lead to your dental assistant training program success.
 Read through each step, giving yourself time to digest the information.
 Focus on steps that you need to get stronger in most.

-Instructors at our Dorsey Schools dental assistant training program are ready to connect with you and answer your questions about how our dental assistant training could help you to gain the education and skills needed to support licensed dentists.
-Sites where our dental assistant classes are held are Dearborn and Roseville, Michigan.
+Instructors at our Dorsey Schools Dental Assistant training program are ready to connect with you and answer your questions about how our dental assistant training could help you to gain the education and skills needed to support licensed dentists.
+Campuses where our dental assistant classes are held, are Dearborn and Roseville, Michigan (both are branch campuses of Madison Heights).
 Both campuses are centrally located, near major roadways, shopping or public transportation.

 Our program is designed with hands-on training and an externship.
 During the externship, you’ll get exposure in an actual occupational setting.
 Additionally, the radiography component of the training adheres to the Michigan Dental Association radiography training program.

 You will have the opportunity to learn from experienced instructors at one of our campuses.
 Areas that the training covers include dental anatomy, physiology, terminology, dental materials, and laboratory procedures.3 Contact us today to speak with one of our experienced admissions representatives.